 Yes.
 Netflix uses web monitoring to detect and block VPNs.
 Generally, it’s fairly easy to know whether you are on regular traffic or on a VPN.

 While your data is encrypted and your real IP is hidden, your VPN IP address can reveal that you use a VPN.

 In this case, it is likely you will be blocked by Netflix.
 They don’t allow VPNs to avoid users from accessing restricted (copyrighted) content.

 However, if you use a reputable VPN that can make it appear as if you browse on local traffic, you don’t have to worry about Netflix’s monitoring.

 Can Netflix ban VPN users?

-Many users are wondering if the Netflix app can ban their access through a virtual private network.
+Many users wonder if the Netflix app can ban their access through a virtual private network.
 Well, if you’re in the same boat, keep in mind that the answer is no.

 In case you’ll choose a reliable solution, any of your Netflix experiences would be successful, so you won’t get taken to court or lose your account.
 With expert software, you won’t have to worry about banning your Netflix activity.

-Maybe it’s worth mentioning that if we were in your shoes we should go for the Private Internet Access option because it can handle any restriction and will always keep your online actions private.
+Maybe it’s worth mentioning that if we were in your shoes, we should go for the ExpressVPN option because it can handle any restriction and will always keep your online actions private.